Ioana-Postolache/critter/README.md

 You should install the Server and Connector/J, but it is also convenient to install the Documentation and Workbench.

-### Instructionson how to run MySQL in a docker container
+### Instructions on how to run MySQL in a docker container
 Run MySQL in a docker container
 ```
 docker pull mysql